marcglasberg/provider_for_redux/README.md

 ```

 **Using `ReduxSelector` with a list is the easiest way of all**, since you just need to list all of the state
 parts that should trigger a rebuild.

-However, beware: If your builder uses some state that you forgot to
-put in the list it will not rebuild when that state changes.
+**Note:** The `builder` gives you both the `state` and the `model`,
+and you can choose one of them to build your widget from.
+While using `state` is probably easier for you, it's also easier to accidentally
+use something you forget to add to the `model`, and then wonder why the Widget doesn't rebuild.
+So you have two options:
+1) Use only the `model` and have the compiler make sure there's no state
+you're using from outside of the model.
+2) Use `state` directly, and have yourself the responsibility to make
+you've listed everything you're using in the model.

 This is a complete example: